Rat meat: Polynesia

 In the traditional cultures of the Hawaiians and the Polynesians, rat was an everyday food for commoners.
 When feasting, the Polynesian people of Rapa Nui could eat rat meat, but the king was not allowed to, due to the islanders' belief in his "state of sacredness" called tapu.
 In studying precontact archaeological sites in Hawaii, archaeologists have found the concentration of the remains of rats associated with commoner households accounted for three times the animal remains associated with elite households.
 The rat bones found in all sites are fragmented, burned and covered in carbonized material, indicating the rats were eaten as food.
 The greater occurrence of rat remains associated with commoner households may indicate the elites of precontact Hawaii did not consume them as a matter of status or taste.

-Middle East (and Middle Eastern Religions)

-Elsewhere in the world, rat meat is considered diseased and unclean, socially unacceptable, or there are strong religious proscriptions against it.
-Islam and Kashrut traditions prohibit it.

 South America

 Both the Shipibo people of Peru and Sirionó people of Bolivia have cultural taboos against the eating of rats.